 - Bridge Builders Training: On September 30, RCP will conduct a Bridge Builders training and orientation session at UPC for those who are interested in participating in the program.
 Through Bridge Builders, two-to-four families/individuals from UPC will be partnered with a local refugee family – with the expectation of developing a long-term relationship.

-- Finally, a Service of Hospitality will be held in October.
+- Finally, a Service of Hospitality will be held Sunday, October 29 at 7:00 pm in the sanctuary.

 All are invited to join the effort.
 Contact Reid Chisholm at (919) 260-0992 with any questions or interest in sharing your talent and time.